cloudmesh-community/book/chapters/class/516/week4-openstack.md

 ### Cloudmesh Mongo

 Setting up cloudmesh Mongo is discussed in the cloudmesh manual.
-W esuggest you do the one discussed in the distribution section for your system.
-It is actually build into cloudmesh, but before you do it, we suggest you backup yor machine.
+We suggest you do the one discussed in the distribution section for your system.
+It is actually built into cloudmesh, but before you do it, we suggest you backup yor machine.

 ```bash